Why It Works

 Like Bert and Ernie, or homemade pickles and dudes with mustaches, Brussels sprouts and cured pork are a combo so classic that it's tough to even imagine a world in which they don't come hand in hand.
 I like to start this recipe with bacon—about a half pound for every two and a half pounds of sprouts—but other cured pork like salami, chorizo, pancetta, or kielbasa would do nicely as well.

 I told you we were frying that bacon in butter, didn't I?
 I wasn't kidding.
 Cook the bacon down in butter until it starts to deposit nice browned bits onto the bottom of the pan.

 That's just about what you're looking for.
 Unlike quick-cooking Brussels sprouts recipes, where you brown the sprouts deeply and rapidly, this recipe requires a slower layering approach, adding flavor at each step before letting it all simmer together.

-Choosing and Cooking the Sprouts
+About Sprouts: Choosing and Cooking the Sprouts